Direct payments, personal assistants and advice if you arrange care

 We hope that you will continue to seek support from your provider to do this, and continue paying them, as many will be relying on payments to keep going during COVID-19.

 If you employ a personal assistant, you should plan for what you will do if your personal assistant is unable to work.
 This might be because they need to self-isolate if they are ill themselves, are in a vulnerable group or live in a household where someone has developed symptoms of COVID-19.

 - if you receive other sources of paid support (other than your personal assistant) via direct payment, could these be increased?

 - could a family member become a temporary PA?

 Make sure that information about how you like your care and support to be delivered is up to date.
-Include any important information that can be shared with care staff who may not be familiar to you; important contact information such as family members, doctors, hospital clinics etc. and information about things like appointments, treatment sessions, work.
+Include any important information that can be shared with care staff who may not be familiar to you, for example important contact information such as family members, doctors, and hospital clinics, and information about things like appointments, treatment sessions, work.

 Use the template below to make a contingency plan:

 You may find it useful to write a short Letter of Authorisation that your Personal Assistant can carry round with them that explains that they are working for you, and gives your name, and contact details.

 Use the template below to create a letter of authorisation: